Rishabh6306/MileStone-Repo/Readme.md

 # Milestone Assignments by PW Skills

 ## Introduction
-This repository contains the nMilestone assignments given by PW Skills.
+This repository contains the Milestone assignments given by PW Skills.
 In these assignments, we were tasked to create three projects using different technologies.

 ## Projects